Workshop at ECML PKDD 2026

 Submission scope and guidelines

-The workshop invites original and unpublished contributions on representation learning methods for heterogeneous biomedical data, with emphasis on methodological rigor and real-world clinical relevance.
+The workshop invites contributions on representation learning methods for heterogeneous biomedical data, with emphasis on methodological rigor and real-world clinical relevance.

 What we are looking for